 Over 567,734 small businesses in the U.S. were approved for the SBA 7(a) loan from 2010 to 2019.
 These businesses are categorized by the North American Industry Classification System, NAICS.
 In total, there were 1,221 NAICS classifications.

-Of the 567,734 businesses approved for a 7(a) loan, over 50,466 of these businesses were Businesses owned and operated by separate entities or investors through contracts with the parent company… concepts representing roughly 8.8% of approved loans, while the remaining 517,000 loans, were those issued to non-franchised businesses.
+Of the 567,734 businesses approved for a 7(a) loan, over 50,466 of these businesses were A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
+The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate…. concepts representing roughly 8.8% of approved loans, while the remaining 517,000 loans, were those issued to non-franchised businesses.
 There were 1,779 total NAICS classifications for all businesses and many of the NAICS categories did not accurately reflect the nature of each business.
 Also, many of the businesses these loans were previously issued to had different NAICS classifications for each individual loan.
 Therefore, the Vetted Biz analytics team recategorized these businesses by 14 industries that more accurately reflect the business nature of the concept.
 Listed below you can find how many loans were approved for each industry.

 Adjusted Total SBA 7(a) loans for businesses and industries from 2010-2019 excluding loans not disbursed (Cancelled and Commit Loan Status)